-Several processes and tools for identifying and assessing risks have been implemented to approach risk from different angles and to deal with them in an exhaustive manner.
-These include:
+Different techniques for identifying and assessing risks have been implemented to analyze risk from different angles and to deal with them in an exhaustive manner.
+They include:

 - a risk information process: regular and comprehensive risk reporting is provided to the SGLRI Risk Committee and Board.
 This includes a quarterly "SGLRI Risk Dashboard" which describes and assesses the major risks SGLRI is exposed to and assembles various risk assessments from different identification and assessment processes for all risk categories; - a process for the monitoring of risk exposures compared to risk tolerances, i.e. the limits established in order to ensure that SGLRI's risk profile remains aligned with the risk level validated by the Board of Directors.
 SGLRI uses various risk measures to define these exposures, which are measured based on either model outputs and/or expert opinions, depending on the technical constraints and the level of information available.
-This includes: - the 'risk driver' system that enables SGLRI to manage the annual aggregate exposure to each major risk.
+These include: - the 'risk driver' system that enables SGLRI to manage the annual aggregate exposure to each major risk.
 The objective is to avoid overconcentration of risk and hence maximize diversification benefits.
-The amount of post-tax retained annual exposure per main risk driver (with a probability of 1 in 200 years) is limited to a maximum monetary amount. - sub limits for invested assets; - limits per risk which are set in the underwriting and investment guidelines. - an Emerging Risks process: This process is part of SCOR's ERM Framework and relevant results are presented on an ad-hoc basis to the SGLRI Risk Committee.
-Individual risk assessments are carried out by a dedicated team of experts from SCOR Global P&C, SCOR Global Life and the Group functions.
-Critical emerging risks are reported to the Risk Committee.
-SCOR, as a member of the CRO Forum, also actively participates and contributes to the CRO Forum Emerging Risks Initiative alongside other major insurers and reinsurers; - the ORSA (Own Risk Solvency Assessment), which provides SGLRI's Board and Management with forwardlooking information on the Company's risks and capital position.
-SGLRI's ORSA is completed as part of the Group ORSA process;

-the Group internal model, which is deeply embedded in SCOR's risk management system and contributes to the assessment of risks.
+The amount of post-tax retained annual exposure per main risk driver (with a probability of 1 in 200 years) is limited to a maximum monetary amount. - sub limits for invested assets; - limits per risk which are set in the underwriting and investment guidelines. - an Emerging Risks process: which is part of SCOR's ERM Framework and relevant results are presented on an ad-hoc basis to the SGLRI Risk Committee.
+Potential emerging risks are identified and individual risk assessments are carried out by experts from SCOR Global P&C, SCOR Global Life and the Group functions.
+Significant emerging risks are then reported to the Risk Committee.
+SCOR, as a member of the CRO Forum, also actively participates and contributes to the CRO Forum Emerging Risks Initiative alongside other major insurers and reinsurers; - SGLRI's ORSA (Own Risk Solvency Assessment), which provides SGLRI's Board and management with forward-looking information on the respective risk and capital positions of SGLRI.
+SGLRI's ORSA is completed as part of the Group ORSA process; - SCOR's internal model, which is deeply embedded in SCOR's risk management system and contributes to the assessment of risks.
 SGLRI uses the internal model for determining economic capital.
 Its results are used to implement SGLRI's underwriting and asset management policies and guidelines.